 Finish the fleet from the Box at the next rounding of the Home mark; display the "S" flag as early as possible so that the leader(s) are made aware of your intention.

 Finish the fleet at a rounding mark; set up the flagstaff in the launch and take with you a klaxon and the necessary flags.
 Station yourself at the rounding mark setting a line between the flagstaff and the mark.
-Fly a blue flag or shape to indicate that you are on station at the finishing line, and shorten as described above.
+Fly a blue flag to indicate that you are on station at the finishing line, and shorten as described above.

 Finish the fleet at a line that you lay; take a distance mark as well as the equipment indicated above and lay a finish line that is as fair as you can make it to the competitors yet to finish.
 (Remember not to obstruct the cruisers too much).
 The line is then between the distance mark and the flagstaff on the launch and the procedure is as described above.